harmony-one/x/progress/alaina-furstenberg.md

+2023-12-22 Fri: Updating harmony.one with community tweets, sharing [thread](https://x.com/harmonyprotocol/status/1738353763721806048?s=20) of each tweet on Twitter.
+Updated ONE Bot blog with shortcut commands, synced with Frank to update the copy for /alias.
+Began reading delphi digital, learning about the growing competition and complexities in the Layer 2 blockchain space, the slow progress, rising risks, and the shift towards new technologies that might change how Ethereum fits into the bigger picture.

 2023-12-21 Thu: Tweeting out [q4 devops update](https://x.com/harmonyprotocol/status/1737908378607976866?s=20), per Soph's feedback.
 Quote tweeting about ordinals.
 Testing midjourney v6 & continued iterating bridge.harmony.one.

 2023-12-20 Wed: Half day paid time off.
 Continued iterating [bridge.harmony.one](https://www.figma.com/file/qDg2rk0BivJwe98nM0l1gN/Bridge.harmony.one?type=design&node-id=0%3A1&mode=design&t=T2HHRfwEZVXx3bWX-1) adding new screens for token selection, deposit amount, and destination address.
 Synced with Soph to tweet out a q4 devops updated based off the q3 roadmap.